-Plan locations and invert elevations, for all house connections at the street line, shall be shown on the drawings.
+Plan locations and invert elevations, for all house connections at the property line, shall be shown on the drawings.
 Minimum fall on house connections shall be 2%; maximum 8%.
 Where the depth of sewer is excessive, a riser may be used over the main sewers.
 Shop manufactured "Tee" connections shall be used for house connections to the main sewer.
-Each service lateral shall be complete with a manufactured "Wye" connection and 100 mm diameter cleanout that shall extend to the ground surface level.
-The top of the cleanout shall be installed flush with the ground surface 300 mm from the lot line complete with a bolted cap (Malcolm or approved equal) attached using a PVC fitting.
+Each service lateral shall be complete with a manufactured "Wye" connection and 100 mm diameter cleanout that shall cut off below grade and extend to at least 1.0 metre above the wye.
+The top of the cleanout shall be installed 300 mm from the property line complete with a bolted cap (Malcolm or approved equal) attached using a PVC fitting.
 Flexible couplings should not be used to connect the bolted cap to the cleanout.
-A P.V.C. gasketed cap shall be installed on each service lateral termination at the street line and made watertight.
+A P.V.C. gasketed cap shall be installed on each service lateral termination at the property line and made watertight.
 The ends of all services shall be marked by a 50 mm x 100 mm wood post extending from the service to 300 mm above the surface of the ground and the top section painted fluorescent green.

-Connections to Maintenance Holes shall enter the structure no higher than 0.5 m above the lowest invert, except as otherwise approved by the Municipal Engineer.
+Connections to Maintenance Holes shall enter the structure no higher than 0.5 m above the lowest invert, except as otherwise approved by the Municipal Engineer .
+Service connection shall not outlet on to top of benching.